einrob/TS_CNN/Traffic_Sign_Classifier.md

 ## Performing some experiments with the data

 Some experiments to get a grip of how to handle the data structures in python.
-How do the operations - and / operate on data structures with multiple channels.
+How to do the operations - and / operate on data structures with multiple channels.
 Does it make a difference if I pool out each channel independently or can I perform these operations on the whole data structure at once?